 Prepare the area and the metal

 Once you have prepared the MIG machine, it’s time to prepare the area you’re welding on and the base metals.
 Remove all the flammable components of the area and see if the surface is safe to use.
-Try to use a table with a metal top, so that you can use the ground clamp directly to it.
+Try to use a table with a metal top to use the ground clamp directly to it.
 For the base metal, the preparation is straightforward, cleaning it if there is any stain or paint on them.
 Remove them with a wire brush and make sure the core metal will contact the filler metal from the MIG torch.

 Benefits Of Mig Welding

-Using MIG as your welding solution comes with a lot of added benefits that can get you some impressive results.
+Using MIG as your welding solution comes with many added benefits that can get you some impressive results.
 Here are some of the most anticipating benefits that you will appreciate if you use MIG welding:

 Frequently Asked Questions